techrail/site/deviam.md

 ## What changes does it contain?
 The list of changes is here:

-1. Installed curl and zsh and set zsh as the default shell for the **techrail** user.
+1. Installed `curl` and `zsh` and set zsh as the default shell for the **techrail** user
-2. Changed the KDE Login Splash Screen.
+2. Installed VSCodium (read the note below)
-3. Installed VScodium
+3. Installed the JetBrains Mono Nerd Font ([Nerd Fonts](https://www.nerdfonts.com/) contain icons)
-4. Installed ZSH and curl
+4. Created a new profile in konsole and set this font as the font there.
+The profile was named deviam and set to default as well.
+Also, the terminal font in VSCodium was updated to use JetBrains Mono Nerd Font
-5. Installed the JetBrains Mono NerdFont.
+5. Installed Oh My ZSH and Powerlevel10k theme to spice up the terminal (sane defaults for Powerlevel10k theme)!
-6. Created a new profile in konsole and set this font as the font there.
-The profile was named deviam and set to default as well
+6. User's bin directory (`/home/techrail/bin`) was added to PATH.
-7. Installed Oh My ZSH
+7. Go and neovim were installed in the user's bin directory and symlinks were created so that they are easily available from the terminal.
-8. Installed Powerlevel10k theme and configured it with sane defaults
+8. Installed a few plugins (Packer, Treesitter, Mason etc.) for neovim (check the `/home/techrail/.config/nvim` for details)
-9. The user icon of the techrail user was changed.
-The icon was placed in the pictures folder of the home directory.
+9. Go LSP was installed and configured.
+The LSP is already linked to both neovim and VSCodium.
-10. Neovim was installed
+10. The toolbars for konsole and kate were hidden to make them look a little bit cleaner (these are default programs for terminal and text editor in KDE)
-11. golang was installed
+11. The login splash screen and user's login icon was changed to techrail site logo (branding).

-12. The toolbars for konsole and kate were hidden to make them look a little bit cleaner.
+> [!success]+ Why VSCodium instead of VSCode?
-13. neovim was configured with LSP and some other setups done.
+> It is because VSCode is a Microsoft product and its license specifically disallows redistribution.
+VSCodium is made on the same open source codebase from which VSCode is built and can be distributed much more freely as it does not contain the changes by Microsoft and technically is not a Microsoft product.
+It is the same difference between Chromium and Chrome browsers.